 A visuals-based course using photographs of various finds and locales as well as key primary source texts designed to expose students to key Greco-Roman as well as Jewish sites and customs that shed light on the background of various NT books.
+This course may be taken by independent study; professor approval required.
 3 hours.